CumulusNetworks/docs/content/cumulus-linux/Layer-3/Address-Resolution-Protocol-ARP.md

 </details>

-If you are running two interfaces in the same broadcast domain (typically seen when using [VRR](../../Layer-2/Virtual-Router-Redundancy-VRR-and-VRRP/), which creates a `-v0` interface in the same broadcast domain), set `/proc/sys/net/ipv4/conf/<INTERFACE>/medium_id` to *2* on both the interface and the -v0 interface so that both interfaces do not respond with proxy ARP replies.
+If you are running two interfaces in the same broadcast domain (typically seen when using {{<link url="Virtual-Router-Redundancy-VRR-and-VRRP" text="VRR">}}, which creates a `-v0` interface in the same broadcast domain), set `/proc/sys/net/ipv4/conf/<INTERFACE>/medium_id` to *2* on both the interface and the -v0 interface so that both interfaces do not respond with proxy ARP replies.

 <details>